 - a.
 The interest rate risk is measured and monitored through two approaches: - (i) Earning at Risk (Traditional Gap Analysis) (Short Term): The immediate impact of the changes in the interest rates on net interest income of the bank is analyzed under this approach.
 The Earning at Risk is analyzed under different scenarios for domestic operations as under: - 1.
 Yield curve risk: A parallel shift of 1% is assumed for assets as well as liabilities. - 2.
 Bucket wise different yield changes are assumed for the assets and the same are applied to the liabilities as well. - (ii) Economic Value of Equity (Duration Gap Analysis) (Long term) - a.
 Economic Value of Equity is done by calculating modified duration of assets and the liabilities to arrive at the modified duration of equity.
-Impact on the Economic Value of Equity is analyzed for a 200 bps rate shock at regular intervals for domestic operations through Duration Gap Method as on 30.9.2010 was 14.38%. - b.
-The net impact on NII of the bank against 100 bps movement in interest rates is Rs.2.37 Crore for domestic operations.
+Impact on the Economic Value of Equity is analyzed for a 200 bps rate shock at monthly intervals for domestic operations through Duration Gap Method. - b.
+The net impact on NII of the bank against 100 bps movement in interest rates is Rs.8.69 Crore as on 31.3.2013 for domestic operations.